We gather to eat, drink, enjoy God’s words,

 Thanks be to the enlightenment and guidance of God.
 May we all become wise virgins who can welcome the Lord Jesus’ return and attend the feast by His side.
 Amen!

-You may also be interested in reading more on our How to Be a Wise Virgin page, or in the selected articles below:
+You may also be interested in reading more on our Waiting for Jesus Christ page, or in the selected articles below:

 Do you want to welcome the Lord Jesus?
 Do you want to be raptured before the disasters?
 Our website provides messages about theof Christ.
 Please click the button below to communicate online with us at any time.